UWCS/rs118/src/ttt.md

 Recall that we can use `struct`s and `enum`s to create our own data types.
 Which of these could be used to represent our a type with only two different values?

+For any `struct` or `enum` you write today, add the line `#[derive(Copy, Clone)]` just above it.
+This [derive statement](https://doc.rust-lang.org/rust-by-example/trait/derive.html) tells the compiler to copy your types whenever it would usually move it, allowing us to (mostly) ignore the borrow checker and focus on the basics for now.
+Don't worry too much about what this does exactly for now, [but details are available here if you're interested](https://doc.rust-lang.org/book/appendix-03-derivable-traits.html#clone-and-copy-for-duplicating-values).

 ### Task 1.2

 Implement a simple data type to represent the state of the game/board.